INSTRUCTIONS TO AUTHORS

 Form and preparation of manuscripts

-Title page: should include: title, full name of author(s), institutional affiliation with complete address, running title not exceed 45 letters and spaces, and the name, address, phone and fax number, and the e-mail address of the corresponding author; if this manuscript (or grant) was subsidized, indicate the sponsorship and the number of the process at the bottom of the page.
+- Title page: should include: title, full name of author(s), institutional affiliation with complete address, the name, address, telephone number and e-mail address of the corresponding author; at the end of each author’s name, the name of the Department and Institution to which each author was associated during execution of the research work must be identified in Arabic numerals, in superscript.
+If the manuscript was subsidized, indicate the sponsorship or grant and process number at the bottom of the page.

 Follow these examples: